-- 1. Complete Graduate Application for Admission form. - 2.
-Submit the one-time \$80 nonrefundable application fee. - GPA of 3.25 or higher, in a Masters of Education or related field.
-Related Field: Guidance, Counseling, Psychology, Social Work, School or Agency Related. - 4.
-Two Letters of Recommendation (Work and/or Academic is accepted). - 5.
-Current resume; three years of documented, related work experience. - 6.
-Goal statement should be 1-2 pages and address the following questions: What do you consider the most important aspects of ethical leadership for school leaders and why? - 7.
-Official transcripts of undergraduate and graduate degree. - 8.
+- 1. Complete Graduate Application for Admission form. - GPA of 3.25 or higher, in a Masters of Education or related field.
+Related Field: Guidance, Counseling, Psychology, Social Work, School or Agency Related.
+Additional backgrounds may be considered as per the Program Director. - 3.
+Two Letters of Recommendation (Work and/or Academic is accepted). - 4.
+Current resume; three years of documented, related work experience.

+- 5. Goal statement should be 1-2 pages and address the following questions: What do you consider the most important aspects of ethical leadership for school leaders and why? - 6.
+Official transcripts from all postsecondary institutions previously attended, foreign and/or U.S. institutions, directly to the Graduate Admissions Office.
+Transcripts from foreign institutions must be either evaluated by the Graduate Admissions Office or a National Association of Credential Evaluation Services (NACES) approved evaluation service.
+Graduates or former students of Saint Leo University do not need to submit transcripts of they have been previously submitted and are on file at the University. - 7.
 Mandatory \$250 seat deposit.